Child placement or discharge

 Arrangements for placement of children - Care Planning, Placement and Case Review (England) Regulations 2010 (2014 amendments).

 In turn we will inform the relevant Education Service and the relevant Health Trust in Stockport and the police if there is a particular risk associated with the child.

-Stockport will maintain a register of Looked After children for whom it is responsible and all looked after children placed in its area, including those children who are the responsibility of another local authority as per the above statutory regulations.
+Stockport will maintain a register of looked-after-children for whom it is responsible and all looked after children placed in its area.
+This includes children who are the responsibility of another local authority as per the above statutory regulations.

-The Manager of a Children’s Home must notify without delay the area Local Authority (if different from the placing Authority) of the admission to/discharge from the Home of any child.
+The Manager of a Children’s Home must notify their host local authority (if different from the placing authority) of the admission and/or discharge from the Home of any child.

-Under Section 85 and 86 of the Children Act 1989 there is a requirement that residential or hospital based setting must notify the local authority where the child is ordinarily resident that child has been in the establishment for 3 months or more.
+Under Section 85 and 86 of the Children Act 1989, there is a requirement that residential or hospital settings must notify the local authority where the child is a resident or has been for 3 months or more.

 There is an obligation for a suitably qualified and experienced social worker to visit the child.
 This is not only to ensure that the young person’s well-being is promoted and safeguarded but to also provide an additional support back to their community.